siberianfox/g2wiki/Job-Exception-Handling.md

 ## There are a few key use cases that need to be handled:

 1. **Stop a Single Move** - Feedhold + queue flush `!%` is used to terminate a single move in cases such as homing, probing, and some forms of jogging.
 A `!%` will transition the system to a STOP.
 At this point the controlling program in the firmware, or on the host can perform the next action.
+(See g2 differences)

 1. **Stop Multiple Moves** - In some jogging implementations multiple moves may be queued up as part of a single jogging move.
 In this case a `!%` needs to take the system to a STOP, but not before draining all other moves that are queued before the `%`.
 It is possible that the sender has filled the planner buffer, serial input RX buffer, USB internal buffers, and even host-based buffers for this single jog move.
 All these moves need to be flushed before transitioning to a STOP.